Duchrau/RIS_K0_release/docs/background.md

 ### ASCII-only zones
 All content in docs/rfs/** and docs/metaframe/** must be 7-bit ASCII.
 In math blocks use TeX macros: \\circ, \\le, \\subseteq, etc.
-Do not paste Unicode glyphs such as ≤, ∘, typographic quotes, or primes.
+Do not paste Unicode glyphs such as â‰¤, âˆ˜, typographic quotes, or primes.

 ### Line endings
 LF-only for all text.
 Final newline required.